elcheto/saucedemo/README.md

-# home-task-fe
+# saucedemo

-home-task-fe is a automation testing frameework to test the knowledge of automation testing
+saucedemo is a automation testing frameework to test the knowledge of automation testing

 ## Installation